 Still other stories claim that The Black Rabbit was responsible for the Great Floods of Louisiana in 1888, the Orange Flu in 1901 China, and The Great Winter which nearly destroyed the Empire of Australia in its fourth generation.

 One partial written account of the creature, recovered from the ruins of a temple in the Himalayas, describes his powers as nearly limitless but foretells of a power from another world which will exceed his own.
 The two will fight, but the new power will ultimately subdue and destroy the creature.

 Whether The Black Rabbit is real or not is the subject of much debate.

 Most of what is “known” about The Black Rabbit comes from the research of two scholars: Paul Marie, an historian, and Jacob DeAngelo, a crypto-zoologist.
 In 1998 the pair published a collection of evidence suggestion that the creature was in fact real.
 The book, entitled Fear of a Black Rabbit, recounted stories and data collected on expeditions, oral histories, and excavations from around the world.

 Further research by the pair ceased, however, after a disasterous expedition to the Kongo.
-After four-weeks, DeAngelo was discover wandering the jungle naked and muttering gibberish while Marie and the rest of the expedition of 27 was never seen again and was presumed dead.
+After four-weeks, DeAngelo was discovered wandering the jungle naked and muttering gibberish while Marie and the rest of the expedition of 27 was never seen again and was presumed dead.
 DeAngelo currently resides in the Wimahl Psychiatric Institute in Cascadia.